 (in CHF '000) Notes Dec.
-31, 2020 Dec.
-31, 2019
+31, 2021 Dec.
+31, 2020

-Long-term debt -
+Long-term debt

+(and accrued interest) -

 due to related parties -

-subordinated 14 280 553
+subordinated 8 429 280

-Long-term debt -

-due to shareholders -

-subordinated 14 - 250

-Accrued interest

-expenses - subordinated 14 - 28

-■ 19.
+■ 12.
 SEGMENT INFORMATION

 Management has determined the operating segments based on the information reviewed by the Board of Directors for the purpose of allocating resources and assessing performance.